Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 4. You'll then have the option to select your existing dbt account.
 5. Select the account you want to use and click **Continue**.
 5. You should automatically be redirected to the editor and see **`Registered`**.
 If you're not redirected, click on the redirect link in the browser to complete the registration.

-**What this does:**
-- Creates a secure session with dbt.
-- Automatically detects your account and `dbt_cloud.yml` file if it exists (no file download needed).
-- Easiest to keep working across machines.

 **When you might still need a `dbt_cloud.yml`:**
 - You want a file-based credential for automations.